UMM-CSci-Systems/Threaded-minimum-pairwise-distance/README.md

     }
 ```

-Note that we initialize ```result``` with ```Integer.MAX_VALUE```, which is essentially Java's best effort
-at saying "positive infinity".
-Positive infinity is the identity of minimum (i.e., ```min(x, infinity) = x```
-for all x), making this a useful starting value and a reasonable default value to return in the case that the
+Note that we initialize ```result``` with ```Integer.MAX_VALUE```, which is essentially Java's best effort at saying "positive infinity".
+Positive infinity is the identity of minimum (i.e., ```min(x, infinity) = x``` for all x), making this a useful starting value and a reasonable default value to return in the case that the
 array is empty.

 ## The threaded solution

 The goal here is to implement a threaded solution that can run in parallel on hardware with multiple cores.
 The stub for this solution is in ```src/mpd/ThreadedMinimumPairwiseDistance.java``` and there are various
 failing JUnit tests waiting for you to implement this class.

-The question with this and most parallel problems is how to divide the problem up into chunks that can be
-processed at least semi-independently.
-In this case there are N^2/2 pairs (i, j) that need to be processed,
-as illustrated in the gray triangular section below:
+The question with this and most parallel problems is how to divide the problem up into chunks that can be processed at least semi-independently.
+In this case there are N^2/2 pairs (i, j) that need to be processed, as illustrated in the gray triangular section below:
 ![Diagram illustrating all pairs (i, j) such that 0 ≤ j < i < N](https://docs.google.com/drawings/d/1I8xiDTwlbkKTPaRdcMK7PWtZbfLFHTkDI7QZr_OUPlI/pub?w=960&h=720)
-In this case I'm going to divide the set of pairs ```(i, j)``` such that ```0 ≤ j < i < N``` into four
-equal triangular regions as illustrated below:
+In this case I'm going to divide the set of pairs ```(i, j)``` such that ```0 ≤ j < i < N``` into four equal triangular regions as illustrated below:
 ![Diagram illustrating region divided into four triangular sections](https://docs.google.com/drawings/d/12hyDoIqfpP2DTl5Uk97gcbIf94sABKHG4LTagZKd0nk/pub?w=960&h=720)
-Formally the four sections can be described by the following ranges, each of which can be turned into a pair of nested
-loops similar to the pair of loops in the serial solution above:
+Formally the four sections can be described by the following ranges, each of which can be turned into a pair of nestedloops similar to the pair of loops in the serial solution above:
 * Lower left: ```0 ≤ j < i < N/2```
 * Bottom right: ```N/2 ≤ j + N/2 < i < N```
 * Top right: ```N/2 ≤ j < i < N```